 15. Nom Nom Paleo – Nom Nom Paleo is great looking site written by Michelle Tam.
 Michelle posts delicious Paleo recipes and photos, as well as commenting on how to eat Paleo at restaurants and offering kitchen advice for keeping a Paleo-kitchen.

-16. Primal Palate – Primal Palate is the brainchild of Hayley Mson and Bill Staley, self-described Paleo foodies.
-They have written the Paleo cookbook “Make it Paleo” and also maintain this Paleo recipe blog.
+16. Food Lovers Kitchen – Food Lovers Kitchen is the brainchild of Hayley Mason and Bill Staley, self-described Paleo foodies.
+They have written the Paleo cookbook “Make it Paleo” and also maintain this extensive Paleo recipe blog.

 17. Paleo Parents – Paleo Parents is written by a family following a Paleo lifestyle to address their health issues — and because they have a strong belief in biology and evolution.
 The tagline of the site is also the title of their book, Eat Like a Dinosaur.